Can Stress Cause Type 2 Diabetes?

 • Overeating or eating high-sugar foods: Stress can trigger cravings for comfort foods that are high in sugar and unhealthy fats.
 These foods cause spikes in blood sugar, which, combined with chronic stress, make it harder for your body to manage glucose.

-• Poor sleep: Stress can disrupt your sleep patterns, and lack of sleep has been shown to have a direct effect on blood sugar levels.
+• Poor sleep: Stress can disrupt your sleep patterns, and lack of sleep causes insulin spikes.
+It has been shown to have a direct effect on blood sugar levels.
 Studies show that sleep deprivation leads to increased cortisol levels and elevated glucose levels.

 These habits create a vicious cycle.